mattmoraes/pomodoro-timer-jera-academy/README.md

  6 - After 4 short breaks, take a longer break (20-30 minutes).
 In this project, I'm developing my own pomodoro timer to help people use the pomodoro technique.
 On the development, I used HTML, CSS and Javascript.
+Also, I used the Bootstrap Framework, to make things responsive. :)

+I used this YouTube video right here (https://www.youtube.com/watch?v=a7Kt7S_4HOA) as a base to my code.